Spishak/46656-Numbered-Word-List-For-Dice-Generated-Passphrases/README.md

 This list is an inspiration of the Electronic Frontier Foundations Dice-Generated Passphrases - https://www.eff.org/dice - This is just a much much larger list of words, EFF with a 7,776 word list vs this list with 46,656 words.
+This list is extreme overkill when creating a passphrase.
+The EFF list is more than adequate to generate secure passphrases.
+If you feel like you need 46,656 random words to generate a passphrase, well here it is!
+More words on the list has to better right??

 This is an AI generated list of 46,656 common and uncommon English words.